Kohima War Cemetery

 Dimapur Airport is the nearest airport to Kohima War Cemetery, at around 70 kilometers distance.
 Dimapur Airport is connected to Kolkotta International airport, Guwahati airport, Imphal airport, etc. Imphal is at around 145 kilometers from Kohima city.
 Guwahati is at around 250 kilometers distance from Kohima.

-Nagaland State Road Transport Corporation buses connects Kohima to other Northern state capitals and major nearby cites.
+Nagaland State Road Transport Corporation buses connect Kohima to other Northern state capitals and major nearby cites.
 Dimapur railway station is the nearest railway station to Kohima city.